Nam Chang-hee: Biography

 Nam studied nuclear engineering at Seoul National University, where he obtained his B.Sc. in 1977.
 After that he received a M.Sc. in physics from the Korea Advanced Institute of Science and Technology (KAIST) in 1979.
-Entering the classroom as an instructor, he taught as in Pusan National University until 1982.
-Enrolling in Princeton University, he moved to the United States where he later received a Ph.D. in plasma physics in 1988.
+Entering the classroom as an instructor, he taught at Pusan National University until 1982.
+Enrolling at Princeton University, he moved to the United States, where he later received a Ph.D. in plasma physics in 1988.
 He stayed in Princeton for a year working as a staff research physicist at the Princeton Plasma Physics Laboratory.

 In 1989, he began working as an assistant professor in the Department of Physics in KAIST, where he was promoted to associate professor in 1992 and full professor in 1998.
 From 1999, he was also director of the Coherent X-ray Research Center at KAIST where he researched ultrafast laser science.
 He left KAIST in 2012 to become a professor at the Department of Physics and Photon Science at Gwangju Institute of Science and Technology (GIST) and the founding director of the Center for Relativistic Laser Science, a research center at GIST with funding provided by the Institute for Basic Science.